-About Oral Appliance Therapy
+Oral Appliance Therapy for Sleep Apnea

 When combined with behavioral measures such as weight loss or sleep position change, an oral appliance is highly effective for treating snoring and sleep apnea.

-What is an Oral Appliance
+What is an Oral Appliance?

 An oral appliance is a small, plastic device similar to a sports mouthguard or orthodontic retainer.
-There are many types of oral appliances, Dr. Eskow will choose the one most appropriate for your condition.
+There are many types of oral appliances, your dentist will choose the one most appropriate for your condition.
 The oral appliance will position the jaws and mouth correctly to prevent the collapse of the tongue and soft tissues in the back of the throat, keeping the airway open during sleep and promoting adequate air intake.

 About Snoring & Sleep Apnea

-While snoring might not seem like a major medical concern, it can be a sign of Obstructive Sleep Apena (OSA), a potentially serious sleep breathing disorder.
-People who have OSA stop breathing repeatedly during their sleep.
-Consequences of interrupted sleep can be daytime sleepiness, fatigue, memory loss, headaches and increased risk of heart disease, high blood pressure and stroke.
+While snoring might not seem like a major medical concern, it can be a sign of Obstructive Sleep Apnea (OSA), a potentially serious sleep breathing disorder.
+Patients who suffer from OSA actually stop breathing momentarily during sleep, depriving their organs of much-needed oxygen, and restart with a loud snore.

 Sleep Apnea Consultation